stevedonovan/gentle-intro/5-stdlib-containers.md

 had 830
 ```

-A little sunrise - what's that empty word?
+A little surprise - what's that empty word?
 It is because `split` works on single-character
 delimiters, so any punctuation or extra spaces causes a new split.

 ## Sets